 - Do not touch or move any objects or artifacts.

-- Models and props are not permitted during public hours.
+- Models (professional or amateur), costumes and props are not permitted during public hours.

 - There can be no nudity, semi-nudity, or sexually explicit images filmed at Eastern State Penitentiary.